Hadryan/Photobase/README.md

 * Receive notifications for every sale (when an author sells an image on behalf of the firm)

 ## Sidenote
-This project was an assignment as part of the course - Web programming in the 6th semester at the Faculty of Computer Science in Belgrade.
+This project was an assignment as part of the course - Web programming during the 6th semester at the Faculty of Computer Science in Belgrade.
 All platform functionalities were defined in the assignment specifications.

 ## Contributors
 - Stefan Ginic - <stefangwars@gmail.com>